-First Violation

-Student receives feedback with his/her submission of Turnitin where the percentage is too high for originality.
-The instructor cautions the student on his/her work.
-The instructor informs the student that he/she needs to reduce the cited material to be within University guidelines by using his/her own original thoughts and ideas.
+First Violation: Student receives feedback with their submission where the percentage is too high for originality.
+The instructor cautions the student on their work.
+The instructor informs the student that they need to reduce the cited material to be within university guidelines by using their own original thoughts and ideas.
 The instructor will mark the gradebook with an incomplete until a resubmission is made, and the violation is cleared.
-Then, the instructor will mark it complete.
-(This First Violation only applies to the student's submission to Turnitin.
-Once the student submits the project to Final Project Submission, the First Violation will not apply, and the First Written Warning will be issued instead.)

-First Written Warning
+An incomplete on the assignment may change to a failing grade if the student does not resubmit the document before the course closes.

-The student receives a formal letter of warning from the Academic Dean informing the student that he/she has submitted work that is over the allowed originality percentage as a Final Submission.
-A first warning will be given and the student will be given a "0" for the assessment.
-A copy of all documentation will be attached to the student's file in the Student Information System.
+First Written Warning: The student receives a formal letter of warning from the Academic Director informing the student that they submitted work over the allowed originality percentage as a Final Submission.
+A first warning will be given, and the student will be given a "0" for the assessment.
+A copy of documentation will be attached to the student's file in the Student Information System.

-Second Written Warning

-The student automatically fails the course and is not allowed a rewrite.
-He/She will get a second written warning and will be required to have a phone call with the Academic Dean before he/she can continue his/her studies.
+Second Written Warning: The student automatically fails the course.
+They will get a second written warning and will be required to have met with the Academic Director before they can continue their studies.
 A second warning will be given if a student has received a first warning and is again in violation of the policy.

-Severe Infractions

-The student is referred to the Academic Standards Committee.
-The Academic Standards Committee will decide what action to take, which may include expulsion or removal of a student's degree.
-All written warnings become part of the student's file and will remain on file until the student graduates or withdraws from the University.
+Severe Infractions: The student is referred to the Academic Standards Committee.
+The Academic Standards Committee will decide what action to take, which may include expulsion and potential removal of a student's degree.

+All written warnings become part of the student's record and will remain on file until the student graduates or is withdrawn from the University.